google/xls/docs_src/optimizations.md

 Most arithmetic ops support mixed bit widths where the operand widths may not be the same width as each other or the result.
 This provides opportunities for narrowing.
-Specfically (for multiplies, adds and subtracts):
+Specifically (for multiplies, adds and subtracts):

 1. If the operands are wider than the result, the operand can be truncated to the result width.